 3. To Pass Link Juice to Potential Page:

-When a website has duplicate content or relatively similar content, such as dynamic URL or HTTP/HTTPS.
-In such case, the Page rank or link juice couldn’t be able to pass towards the potential web page.
+When a website has duplicate content or relatively similar content, such as dynamic URL or HTTP/HTTPS, the Page rank or link juice can’t be able to pass toward the potential web page.

-When canonical URL is setup for master and duplicate web page, the link juice will pass only to master web page, and make it rank in SERP.
+When the canonical URL is set up for the master and duplicate web pages, the link juice will pass only to the master web page and make it rank in SERP.

 4. To Avoid Coverage Issues:

-So, optimize your website with proper canonical tag strategies.
+So, it is important to optimize your website with proper canonical tag strategies.

 1. URL of Multiple Device Versions: